javascript-tutorial/en.javascript.info/7-animation/2-css-animations/article.md

 The `linear` is a shorthand for `cubic-bezier(0, 0, 1, 1)` -- a straight line, which we described above.

-Other names are shorthands for the following `cubic-bezier`:
+The other names are shorthands for the following `cubic-bezier`:

 | <code>ease</code><sup>*</sup> | <code>ease-in</code> | <code>ease-out</code> | <code>ease-in-out</code> |
 |-------------------------------|----------------------|-----------------------|--------------------------|